Female Mentoring

 • challenge your own attitudes, beliefs, and behaviors in a non-hierarchical exchange with your mentee

 As a mentor, you will receive a guide with helpful information and ideas for the mentoring process.
-The coordinator is available to answer any questions or provide suggestions.
+The coordinator is available to answer questions and provide guidance.

 Program coordinator